criteo/AFK/README.md

 ### Saltstack

 Salt will take OpenConfig data and convert them as Network configuration.
-At the moment, we are using templates to do that.
+We are using templates to do that.

 The end goal is to simply forward this OpenConfig data to the Network OS so it can apply it.
 At best, OpenConfig is partially implemented in Network Operating Systems.